Lifeline® Rescue™ 150g High Level Colostrum Replacer for Beef or Dairy Calves

 Completely replaces maternal colostrum in a single feeding.
 High-Level immune support for newborn calves.

 One feeding provides 150 grams of Globulin Protein Essential plus Nutrients Formulated especially for calves who have not received adequate maternal colostrum

 The bovine serum-based formula mixes in approximately 60 seconds.
-Easy to feed - simply mix with 1 ½ quarts of warm water.
-Administer with a feeding bottle or esophageal feeder.
+Easy to feed - simply mix with warm water per the manufacturer's instructions.
+May be administered with a feeding bottle or esophageal feeder.

 Newborn calves are particularly prone to disease because they are essentially defenseless against bacteria, viruses and other pathogens in the environment.
 That is why newborn calves depend on receiving quality colostrum within the first 24 hours of life.
 Several factors affect the calf’s ability to absorb essential globulin proteins (IgG), such as: the quality of the colostrum, age at first feeding, level of stress, and exposure to bacterial contamination and weather.
 Health, Immunity, Pathogenic Exposure, Intestinal and respiratory infections are responsible for most morbidity and mortality in young calves.
 Health is a balance between the animal’s ability to resist disease causing pathogens and the level of pathogens in the calf’s environment.
 Therefore, when the calf’s ability to resist pathogens (immunity) is greater than the level of exposure, the calf is more likely to remain healthy.